-Vinithra Varadharajan is an engineering manager in the cloud organization at Cloudera, where she is responsible for products such as Cloudera Director and Cloudera’s usage-based billing service.
-Previously, Vinithra was a software engineer at Cloudera, working on Cloudera Director and Cloudera Manager with a focus on automating Hadoop lifecycle management.
+Vinithra Varadharajan is a senior engineering manager in the cloud organization at Cloudera, where she’s responsible for the cloud portfolio products, including Altus Data Engineering, Altus Analytic Database, Altus SDX, and Cloudera Director.
+Previously, Vinithra was a software engineer at Cloudera working on Cloudera Director and Cloudera Manager with a focus on automating Hadoop lifecycle management.

 Philip Langdale is the engineering lead for cloud at Cloudera.
 He joined the company as one of the first engineers building Cloudera Manager and served as an engineering lead for that project until moving to working on cloud products.
 Previously, Philip worked at VMware, developing various desktop virtualization technologies.
 Philip holds a bachelor’s degree with honors in electrical engineering from the University of Texas at Austin.

-Jason is a software engineer at Cloudera focusing on the cloud.
+Jason Wang is a software engineer at Cloudera focusing on the cloud.